prudhvi-tej/Trader-Behavior-Insights/README.md

-Trading Performance & Sentiment Analysis
+##Trading Performance & Sentiment Analysis

-## Project Overview
 This project analyzes trading performance data in combination with the Fear & Greed sentiment index.
 The goal is to explore whether market sentiment influences trading outcomes and to build basic predictive models for trade success.